Theatre in Philadelphia: Musicals & Plays Hitting the Stage This Spring and Summer

 Learn more about must-see theatre performances taking place in the city of Philadelphia this summer.

 Attention, theatre buffs🎭 After a long hiatus, live performances are finally back!
 Now is the perfect time to get your fill of all the plays and musicals you may have missed out on over the past two years.
-Whether you want to see a new play at a local community theatre or a popular musical at a gorgeous concert venue, the city of Philadelphia has something to offer every theatre lover and their family.
+Whether you want to see a new play at a local community theater or a popular musical at a gorgeous concert venue, the city of Philadelphia has something to offer every theatre lover and their family.

 Arden Theatre Company – 40 North 2nd Street, Philadelphia